patanupam4/mysite/README.md

 * ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
 * ui.tests: Selenium based UI tests
 * all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
-* analyse: this module runs analysis on the project which provides additional validation for deploying into AEMaaCS

 ## How to build